valerocar/Curvature2D.jl/README.md

 ![Curve from curvature](Curvature.gif)

-You can execute the app from the Julia REPL by typing
+You can run the app from the Julia REPL by typing

 ```
 julia> using Pkg